weizhu365/MoCCA-ParallelCluster/README.md

 #### end of the script ####
 ```

-It is noticable that activation of the conda in the script is a little tricky.
-As the script will be run as the user *root* in the bootstrap, and we want to activate the conda setting for the default user *centos*.
+There is a small trick in the activation of the conda in this script.
+As the script will be run as the user *root* in the bootstrap process, and what we want is to activate the conda setting for the default user *centos*.
 So we cannot directly run:

 */efs/miniconda3/bin/conda init && source ~/.bashrc*

-but run the command below instead in the script:
+but execute the command below instead in the script:

 */bin/su -c "/efs/miniconda3/bin/conda init && source ~/.bashrc" - ***centos****

-Besides, if you use different EC2 instance, you may change default user name, such as, *ec2-user* or *ubuntu*, accordingly in the script.
+Besides, if you use EC2 AMIs other than CentOS, you may change default user name accordingly, such as, *ec2-user* or *ubuntu*, in the script.

 Finally, we need upload the script to S3.
 The script at S3 will be specified in the ParallelCluster configure file later.
 ```bash